 Old Main Building Campus of Wofford College Spartanburg

-Wofford College, a private, independent school associated with the Methodist Church has about 130 faculty and staff members, 1,500 students and more than a handful of ghosts.
-The old campus features some noted historic structures including the campus’ centerpiece, the Old Main Building which may have a few spirits flitting about its halls.
+Wofford College, a private, independent school associated with the Methodist Church, has about 130 faculty and staff members, 1,500 students, and more than a handful of ghosts.
+The old campus features some noted historic structures including the campus’ centerpiece, the Old Main Building which may have a few of its own spirits flitting about the halls.
 South Carolina folklorist, Tally Johnson, an alumnus of the school, witnessed Old Main’s legendary “Old Green Eyes” when he was a student.
 He and another student crept into the auditorium one night and witnessed the odd pair of lights that appear above the drapes over one of the auditorium’s windows.
 The “eyes” appeared and Johnson and his companion were unable to find a source for the lights.

 The odd, green orbs have not been identified and there’s no apparent explanation.
-Whatever the explanation, they’re not the only odd activity.
+Regardless, that’s not the only odd activity.
 The blog of the college’s archives recounts that the spirit of Dr. James Carlisle—one of the first faculty members and president of the school for the latter half of the 19th century—has been seen and heard prowling the halls.

 Brabham, William C. National Register of Historic Places nomination form for the Wofford College Historic District.
 29 August 1974.